jocap/jumpinline.vim/README.md

 Alias for *g:submode_keep_leaving_key*, a [vim-submode](https://github.com/kana/vim-submode) option.
 Lets the user exit the submode by pressing any key that isn't mapped to the submode. *Note*: it is recommended not to change this.

+**Important:**

+The variables above have to be set *before* the plugin is loaded.
+If you load *jumpinline.vim* before adjusting the configuration, call the following function after the variables have been set:

+    call jumpinline#Load()

 ### Example configuration

 If you want to press `a` + the keys from Q through [ instead of the default `<space>` + \`-0, enter this into your vim configuration: